warte67/SDOM/docs/progress.md

   - Begin implementation of **Timer Objects** with global and local dispatch capability (in parallel with `Event_UnitTests`).

 ---
+### [October 30, 2025]
+- Updated `Event_UnitTests` to validate `EventManager` functionality and performance.
+- Updated the SDOM_UnitTests framework to support multi-frame tests and performance metrics.
+  - Confirmed that UnitTests are now re-entrant and can be run in multiple frames.

+---

 #### 🧠 Notes / Observations
 - **Event Dispatch Flow:** The current event propagation system is now stable, feature-complete, and mirrors DOM-style event behavior.